Maham-j/HackerRank-Problems/Split_and_Join/Readme.md

 If you encounter any problems or have questions, feel free to reach out for support.

 ## License 📜
-This script is available under the [MIT License]([link-to-license](https://github.com/Maham-j/HackerRank-Problems/blob/main/Split_and_Join/License)https://github.com/Maham-j/HackerRank-Problems/blob/main/Split_and_Join/License).
+This script is available under the [MIT License](MIT).

+## Connect with Me 🌐

+Discover more exciting coding projects on my [GitHub repository](https://github.com/Maham-j)

+Connect with me on [LinkedIn](https://www.linkedin.com/in/maham-jamil-268584267)

+Connect with me on HackerRank: [HackerRank ](https://www.hackerrank.com/maham_jamil)

+---

+Happy coding! 🚀